 This tutorial is designed to aid people who have never used any sort of wiki software before.
 If you have any questions, please be sure to contact me and I will help out wherever I can, and will post the answers in here for other new users to benefit from.
-The Wind Repertory Project has a very specific layout, a result of nearly four years worth of user feedback.
+The Wind Repertory Project has a very specific layout, a result of seven years worth of user feedback.
 Please follow the layout specifics as closely as possibly in order to avoid having your work deleted.

 Thank you very much for your interest in the WRP.

 First things first...let's get you familiarized with the basic layout of the software.
 On the left sidebar you will see links to various areas of the site.
 Selecting "Random Page" will give you just that: a random page from the database.
 In the left sidebar you will also see a search box, and below that you will see the toolbox.
 There should be no need to use any of the links in the toolbox, as everything can be accomplished in an easier way, which I will outline below.